Twisted Lattice Gauge Theory: Membrane Operators, Three-loop Braiding and Topological Charge: Introduction

-There have been several exactly solvable models that realise 3+1d topological phases, including the Walker-Wang model \cite{Walker2012, Keyserlingk2013, Chen2015, Wang2017} and the higher lattice gauge theory model \cite{Bullivant2017,Delcamp2018, Bullivant2020,Bullivant2020b, Huxford2023}.
-However, the model which perhaps best captures the properties of such phases is the Dijkgraaf-Witten model and its associated Hamiltonian constructions \cite{ Jiang2014, Wang2015, Dijkgraaf1990, Wan2015, Bullivant2019}, which are conjectured to include all 3+1d bosonic topological phases without emergent fermions \cite{Lan2018}.
+There have been several exactly solvable models that realize 3+1d topological phases, including the Walker-Wang model \cite{Walker2012, Keyserlingk2013, Chen2015, Wang2017} and the higher lattice gauge theory model \cite{Bullivant2017, Delcamp2018, Bullivant2020, Bullivant2020b, Huxford2023}.
+However, the model which perhaps best captures the properties of such phases is the Dijkgraaf-Witten model and its associated Hamiltonian constructions \cite{ Jiang2014, Wang2015, Dijkgraaf1990, Wan2015, Wen2017, Bullivant2019}, which are conjectured to include all 3+1d bosonic topological phases without emergent fermions \cite{Lan2018}.
 Already, much is known about this class of phases, both from field theory and from a Hamiltonian realization.
-Each Dijkgraaf-Witten model is labelled by a group $G$ and a 4-cocycle (for the 3+1d case) in $H^4(G, U(1))$.
+Indeed, the Dijjkgraaf-Witten model and associated discrete gauge theory constructions have been used to study exotic statistics from the early days of the field \cite{Alford1992, Bais1980, Krauss1989, Bais1992, Propitius1999}.
+Each Dijkgraaf-Witten model is labeled by a group $G$ and a 4-cocycle (for the 3+1d case) in $H^4(G, U(1))$.
 When this cocycle is non-trivial, we say that the model is ``twisted" by the cocycle.
-The group determines the point-like charges, which are labelled by representations of the group, as well as the flux labels which are labelled by conjugacy classes in $G$.
+The group determines the point-like charges, which are labeled by representations of the group, as well as the flux labels which are labeled by conjugacy classes in $G$.
+The point-loop braiding is also determined by the group and is given by a generalized version of the usual Aharanov-Bohm formula for a charge moving around a flux tube \cite{Ehrenberg1949, Aharonov1959, Wang2014}.
 However, it is known that the 4-cocycle is important for the properties of linked excitations.
 In particular, the three-loop braiding is captured by projective representations of the group $G$, with the factor system for these projective representations depending on the group cocycle \cite{Jiang2014, Wang2015}.
 In the Hamiltonian realization, the ground state degeneracy of the model on the 3-torus (which is equivalent to the partition function of the topological quantum field theory on the direct product of the 3-torus with a circle), is similarly described by such representations (along with two flux labels) \cite{Wan2015}.
 Despite this, there are some aspects of the model that are not yet clear.
-Studies of this phase have so far focussed on indirect arguments such as dimensional reduction \cite{Wang2014, Wang2015} and study of the ground states \cite{Jiang2014} or on simple examples \cite{Lin2015}.
-Because of this, the nature of the linked loop-like excitations and the conserved charge that they carry has not been explored in detail.
+Studies of this phase have so far focussed on indirect arguments such as dimensional reduction \cite{Wang2014, Wang2015}, tube algebra \cite{Bullivant2019}, vacuum expectation values in field theory \cite{Tiwari2017, Putrov2017, Yoshida2017} and study of the ground states \cite{Jiang2014}.
+On the other hand, Ref. \cite{Lin2015} uses membrane operators to directly study the excitations in a model that appears to be equivalent to a Dijkgraaf-Witten type model for the group $\mathbb{Z}_2 \times \mathbb{Z}_2$.
+Ref. \cite{Lin2015} provides a clear exposition of some of the features of the excitations, especially those built from linked loops, but the specific group used restricts the type of excitations that are supported by the model.
+In particular, Ref. \cite{Lin2015} only finds Abelian three-loop braiding, but we expect more general (Abelian) groups to allow for non-Abelian braiding when twisted by an appropriate cocycle.
+In this work, we consider an explicit construction of the membrane operators that produce non-Abelian linked loop-like excitations.
+This allows us to study the properties of these excitations in more detail, including their conserved topological charge.
+It also allows us to see how the non-Abelian braiding can emerge from an Abelian group and how an internal space for the loop-like excitations may arise when they are linked to another loop.